Skip to content

 [output]

-dir = "output_files/grid_results" # output directory (relative to ZALMOXIS_ROOT)
+dir = "output/grid_results" # output directory (relative to ZALMOXIS_ROOT)

 The available sweep parameter names and their mapping to TOML config sections are: